nicoolas25/ruby_contracts/README.md

 # RubyContracts

 RubyContracts is a small DSL to add pre & post condition to methods.
-It try to bring some design by contract in the Ruby world.
+It tries to bring some design by contract in the Ruby world.

 ## Installation